Champney/Pinterest-Data-Pipeline-Project/README.md

     - _(or alternatively run `run %user_posting_emulation_streaming.py` from a Jupyter notebook)_

     to stream continuously through Kinesis
 - In your Databricks workspace, execute the entire `databricks-streaming-notebook.ipynb` notebook.
-If running correctly, data will appear Delta tables in your 'Data' or 'Catalog' tab in Databricks, this will run continuously until the process is stopped manually or encounters an error.
+If running correctly, data will appear in Delta tables in your 'Data' or 'Catalog' tab in Databricks, this will run continuously until the process is stopped manually or encounters an error.
 The *py file* on the command line __and__ the *ipynb notebook* on Databricks **must both be running at the same time** or the stream will be interrupted.

 ![alt text](image-1.png)